A Singapore Government Agency Website How to identify

 • Advise on the presentation of the Extended Essay.

-• Only approve candidate's proposed topics that they are familiar with.
-They should not approve a candidate's proposed topic for which data is limited as the Supervisor would not be able to provide sufficient guidance to the candidate.
+• Only approve candidate’s proposed topics that they are familiar with.
+They should not approve a candidate’s proposed topic for which data is limited as the NUS Supervisor would then not be able to provide sufficient guidance to the candidate.

 • Explain to students how the Extended Essay will be assessed.

-Teacher Co-ordinators
+Teacher Coordinators

-Each school with students offering NUS-MOE HSSR will be required to appoint a Teacher Co-ordinator whose role is mainly administrative.
+Each school with students offering NUS-MOE HSSR will be required to appoint a Teacher Coordinator whose role is mainly administrative.

-Teacher Co-ordinators will:
+Teacher Coordinators will:

 • Ensure that successful student applicants complete the online registration and acceptance procedures.